TheRealFREDP3D/Coding-Exercises/README.md

 ---

-A good way to learn coding is to code.
+> A good way to learn coding is to code.

-Here are the results of my training.
-Things I did while taking courses, doing CTF or personal projects.
+Here are the results of my training exercises.
+Things I did while taking courses, doing CTFs and some personal projects.

 ---